Alan Colmes Wife, Jocelyn Elise Crowley, And Family React To Fox Anchor’s Death

 Alan Colmes and his wife were married in a private ceremony in 2003.
 The couple had no children.
 Alan Colmes leaves behind an estate with an estimated net worth of $12 million.
 Jocelyn Elise Crowley, Alan Colmes wife, continues to reside in the Fifth Avenue apartment that the pair purchased in 2011.

-Many of Alan Colmes colleagues joined Jocelyn Crowley in their heartfelt words of goodbye.
+Many of Alan Colmes colleagues joined Jocelyn Crowley in their heartfelt words of tribute and farewell.
 Former Fox host Megyn Kelly took to Twitter to say, “Heartbroken my friend Alan Colmes has died.
 He lit up the FNC halls w/his kindness & humor.
 Incredibly positive force.
 Prayers 4 his family.”

 Heartbroken my friend Alan Colmes has died.
 He lit up the FNC halls w/his kindness & humor.
 Incredibly positive force.
 Prayers 4 his family.